Skip to content

 Script Description

-npm run start:dev Start with hot-reload
+npm run api:dev Start API with hot-reload (root workspace command)

-npm run build Build the application
+npm run api:build Build the API

-npm run lint Run ESLint
+npm run lint (in apps/api) Run ESLint

-npm run format Format code with Prettier
+npm run format (in apps/api) Format code with Prettier

 Frontend